morningred88/-data-structure-algorithms-in-python/Word_RAM_Model/Memory_organization.md

 Where did those numbers go in these bytes of memory, it depends on the compiler and run time system of our machine.
 It decide where the numbers are stored and allocates them.

 ## Machine Words
 A **word** is the bit size of memory address, in order to define how big a chunk of memory that CPU can take out of the memory and operate on.
+The width of machine word is w, in real computer it is 64.

 * If the word size is 32 bit, it can indext 2^64 memory addresses, so limits 4 Gb of memory.
 * The word size is 64 bits in most current computer system, which means it can indext 2^64 memory addresses.